abbott567/blog/src/pages/home.md

 I'm the former Head of Accessibility at the Department for Work and Pensions and the creator of the DWP Accessibility Manual.

-I'm a design lead and accessibility specialist by trade, and my focus is user centred design.
+I'm a design lead and accessibility specialist, and my focus is user centred design.

 I love to deliver [talks](/talks), design things and solve problems.

-I have [combined presentation ADHD](https://www.additudemag.com/3-types-of-adhd/), so sometimes I talk a little too much or get distracted from the problem.

-But, I'm passionate about breaking down the stigma of mental health, so I think it's important to talk openly about mine!
+I"m Autistic and I have ADHD.
+I'm passionate about breaking down the stigma of mental health and neurodivergence, so I think it's important to talk openly about mine!

 ![Craig Abbott talking at a conference.](/images/share-image-2.webp)